 Real estate investing, by its nature, is local.
 Whether the investor is involved flipping, rehabilitation, or new development, the process is very much the same.
 The investor must conduct the proper due diligence, have the money to conduct the transaction, and facilitate the transaction through relationships with the right parties.

 Holders of bitcoin interested in flipping real estate should find a motivated seller.
-That seller may or may not be interested in your bitcoin.
-Even if they’re not, you can still purchase the real estate with bicoin by converting the bitcoin into fiat currency during the transaction.
+That seller may or may not be interested.
+Even if they’re not, you can still purchase the real estate with by converting it into fiat currency during the transaction.
 A platform that provides that service for many types of businesses is Bitpay.
 In fact, Bitpay has been used to convert bitcoin into dollars for a real estate purchase.